 The Galaxy Evolution Explorer instrument is an orbiting space telescope with a large field of view in four different optical paths and two UV.
 We will gather the UV luminosity data from this instrument as well as data necessary to determine the color indices of our targets.

-The Sloan Digital Sky Survey uses a ground-based 2.5-m wide-angle optical telescope that gathers using a photometric system including UV, green, red, infrared (806 nm), and z filters (900nm).
-Only the UV filter data will be used from the SDSS due to the likelihood of contamination from starlight in the host galaxy at the other wavelengths.
+The Sloan Digital Sky Survey uses a ground-based 2.5-m wide-angle optical telescope that gathers using a photometric system including UV, green, red, infrared (806 nm), and i-band filters (900nm).
+Only the i-band filter data will be used from the SDSS since this yielded the tightest correlation in the 2012 study.

 Education Goals